pandammonium/plugin-readme-parser/readme.txt

 == Description ==

 WordPress README files are formatted using a version of the Markdown language.
-This plugin can be used to convert these to XHTML and display on a post or page of your site.
+This plugin converts these files to XHTML and displays it on a post or page of your site.

-It's ideal for plugin developers who wish to add instructions to their own site without having to duplicate effort.
+It's ideal for plugin developers who want to add instructions to their own site without duplication.

-Key features include...
+Key features include:

 * Convert your markdown README to XHTML and display in any post or page
 * Use shortcodes or a direct PHP function call